Severity

 The recall

-issued this moderate-severity CPSC recall — Surface paint on the wooden toys contains levels of lead that exceed the federal lead paint ban.
+issued this CPSC recall-Surface paint on the wooden toys contains levels of lead that exceed the federal lead paint ban.
 Lead is toxi….

 Sourced from official CPSC enforcement records.
 Verify recall #22073 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22073) was formally reported on February 9, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 200.

 The documented reason for this recall is: Surface paint on the wooden toys contains levels of lead that exceed the federal lead paint ban.
 Lead is toxic if ingested by young children and can cause adverse health effects.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately take the recalled toys away from children and contact Stack Em' Up Books to receive a pre-paid shipping label to return the recalled product, regardless of whether they p… - consumers holding this product should act on that instruction rather than relying on general guidance.